 Momentum Exchange Method

 A Morris water maze along with a Barnes maze test was used to determine cognitive functioning.
 The specific aim of these mazes is to determine if the subject has impairment in learning and memory.
-Typically, both of these mazes requires the experimental rodent to perform tasks with the lowest possible number of error.
+Typically, both of these mazes require the experimental rodent to perform tasks with the lowest possible number of errors.
 As researchers established their results and collected their data, the results revealed that post-impact mice took longer to complete the tasks with a higher error rate when compared to the control group.
-Thus it was established that memory and learning become impaired after inducing rmTBI.
+Thus, it was established that memory and learning become impaired after inducing rmTBI.

 Weight Drop Method